 If you answered YES to any of these three questions, you may be at risk for falling.
 Especially if you have gait, strength, or balance problems.
 Falls are linked to physical conditions, medical problems, medications, or safety hazards in the home.
 Additionally, if you have a fear of falling this can make you more vulnerable to being less active and falling.

 Should you have a bone mineral density (BMD) test?

-If you recently had a fracture, you may need a BMD test to determine your future risk for fractures and osteoporosis.
-Talk to your doctor.
-A BMD test is offered at no charge to you.
+If you recently had a fracture due to a fall, you may need a BMD test to determine your future risk for fractures and osteoporosis.
+Talk to your doctor to see if a BMD test is right for you.

 Learn more about preventing falls with these articles from our Health Library:

 - Preventing Falls in Older Adults Who Take High-Risk Medicines